ianmuchina/wizzard/Chapter 1/1.1/README.md

 However, that's not really useful.
 You need to combine them with procedures like multiplying `*` adding `+` or dividing `\` .
 That's where things start to become interesting.

 In scheme the notation used to combine things is *prefix notation*.
-WIth it, the operator eg:`*` is put to the left of the  operrands eg: `10`.
+With it, the operator eg:`*` is put to the left of the  operands eg: `10`.
 Here's an example

 ```scheme
 ( + 1 1 )